nmeri17/suphle-docs/src/docs/v1/container/index.md

 // show example of chatty controller vs passing the entire service to that guy for it to select the properties/methods it wants

-In such cases, Suphple's container handles it by proxying calls to the first consumed of both classes.
+In such cases, Suphle's container handles it by proxying calls to the first consumed of both classes.
 But not without raising a `E_USER_WARNING` that will be caught by your logger if you have any listening

 ```php